Can a LinkedIn Recommendation Really Make the Difference in Getting Hired for Jobs in Mental Health?

 There is no doubt that employer are using LinkedIn to find and research candidates for open positions.
 Many times, before you are even called or invited for an interview, a hiring manager will check you out on there to see what your accomplishments are, who you are connected to and who is recommending you.
 This last one is important because many people are not thinking to work on building this up and it could give you a real leg up on the competition.

 So, just what is a “Recommendation” on LinkedIn.
-Well, if you’re a Facebook’er – consider it like a glorified “Like” for the business set, but with jobs in mental healthmore substance.
+Well, if you’re a Facebook’er – consider it like a glorified “Like” for the business set, but with more substance.
 You can get Recommendations from your current employer, supervisor, clients, colleagues, classmates, suppliers and business associates that affirm your skills and accomplishments.
 They can vouch for your positive work ethic, caring attitude and professional demeanor.
 This makes your LinkedIn profile look amazing but, better yet, is very impressive to hiring managers.

 Getting Recommendations on LinkedIn isn’t as difficult as it sounds.
 Most people that would give you one would also love to get one.
 Before you start mass-requesting Recommendations, start being a Giver.
 Start giving Recommendations to anyone and everyone that you can ethically do this for.
 Then, at some point, ask them to return the favor.
 Not all will but many will do so in short order.
 Start with people that you have worked with in the past and have actual business relationships with.
 These are the ones that will carry the most weight.